 Educational services are one of Australia's most significant exports to Scandinavia.
 There are extensive bilateral education links between Australian and Danish tertiary institutions.
 A bilateral Working Holiday Maker Arrangement and a Social Security Agreement were signed in 2001.
 Denmark and Australia signed an Agreement on Avoidance of Double Taxation in 1981.

 President of the Senate, Senator the Hon John Hogg, led a parliamentary delegation to Denmark in April 2011.
-Prime Minister, the Hon Kevin Rudd MP, and Minister for Climate Change, Senator the Hon Penny Wong, visited Denmark in December 2009 to attend the 15th Conference of Parties to the United Nations Framework Convention on Climate Change.
-Other visits from Australian officials include: Deputy Leader of the Opposition, the Hon Jenny Macklin MP (April 2006); Tasmanian Minister for Tourism, the Arts and the Environment, Paula Wriedt MFA (April 2006); Australian Parliamentary Delegation led by the Speaker, the Hon David Hawker (October 2005); the Minister for the Environment and Heritage , Senator the Hon Ian Campbell (June 2005); and the Queensland Minister for Education and the Arts, the Hon Anna Bligh (May 2005).
+Prime Minister, the Hon Kevin Rudd MP, and Minister for Climate Change, Senator the Hon Penny Wong, visited Denmark in December 2009 to attend the United Nations Climate Change Conference.
+Other visits from Australian officials include: Deputy Leader of the Opposition, the Hon Jenny Macklin MP (April 2006); Tasmanian Minister for Tourism, the Arts and the Environment, Paula Wriedt MFA (April 2006); Australian Parliamentary Delegation led by the Speaker, the Hon David Hawker (October 2005); the Minister for the Environment and Heritage, Senator the Hon Ian Campbell (June 2005); and the Queensland Minister for Education and the Arts, the Hon Anna Bligh (May 2005).

 Bilateral economic and trade relationship

-Total two-way merchandise trade between Australia and Denmark in 2012 was A$1.3 billion, weighted heavily in Denmark's favour.
-Australia's merchandise exports to Denmark were valued at A$143 million in 2012 and consisted mainly of oil seeds and oleaginous fruits, alcoholic beverages, orthopaedic appliances, and beef.
-Merchandise imports from Denmark were valued at almost A$1.14 billion in 2012, and consisted mainly of generating sets, pork meat, medicaments (including veterinary), prams, toys, games & sporting goods.
+Total two-way merchandise trade between Australia and Denmark in 2013 was A$1.28 billion, weighted heavily in Denmark's favour.
+Australia's merchandise exports to Denmark were valued at A$189 million in 2013 and consisted mainly of alcoholic beverages, orthopaedic appliances and beef.
+Merchandise imports from Denmark were valued at almost A$1.1 billion in 2013, and consisted mainly of power generating machinery and parts, meat (excluding beef), medicaments (including veterinary), and prams, toys, games and sporting goods.